BloomTech-Labs/brew-plans-fe/README.md

 | doodles.png    | Nicole Bennett   | [Creative Commons](https://www.toptal.com/designers/subtlepatterns/doodles/) |
 | rings.svg      | Sam Herbert      | [MIT](https://github.com/SamHerbert/SVG-Loaders)                             |

-# 4️⃣ Testing
+# 4️⃣ Testing (N/A)

 🚫Document what you used for testing and why

 # 4️⃣ Installation Instructions

-🚫explain how to install the required dependencies to get this project up and running with yarn and NPM
+1. cd frontend
+2. npm i

 ## Other Scripts

-🚫replace these examples with your own
+🚫replace these examples with your own (N/A)

     * typecheck - runs the TypeScript compiler
     * build - creates a build of the application